johnzhang320/spring-boot-access-from-kafka-docker-contaner-outside/README.md

   Private Address: 172.31.24.237

 ## Change Spring Boot Boostrap Server Address
-  For example suppose your IP is 53.23.54.207 then A.B.C.D = 53.23.54.207, you use the IP address replace follow code in  Constants.java:
+  For example suppose your IP is 53.23.54.207 then A.B.C.D = 53.23.54.207, you use the IP address replace follow code in Constants.java see "Spring boot Application"
-      public interface Constants {        .....
-        //public final String BOOTSTRAP_NAME="ec2-A-B-C-D.us-west-2.compute.amazonaws.com:29092"; replaced by following public final String BOOTSTRAP_NAME="53.23.54.207:29092";
-      }

 # Configure Docker Container

 ## volume setting